U.S. flag

 Causes

-Athlete's foot is usually caused by fungi that infect the skin (dermatophytes).
-They can enter the skin through small cracks or wounds, and infect the top layer.
+Athlete’s foot is usually caused by fungi that infect the skin (dermatophytes).
+They can penetrate the upper layer of the skin (epidermis) through small cracks or injuries.

-The fungi are passed on through direct skin contact or through contact with flakes of skin.
+The fungus is passed on through direct skin contact or through contact with flakes of skin.
 That can happen if, for instance, you step on infectious flakes of skin in communal showers.
-The same fungi can also cause fungal nail infections.
+The same fungus can also cause fungal nail infections.

 Fungal skin infections need moisture and warmth to spread.
-Our feet offer a perfect environment for them, because we wear shoes for most of the day and so our feet are often warm and moist.
-The skin on our feet also contains a lot of keratin, – a protein that can be found in the top layer of skin.
-The fungi feed on this.
+Our feet offer a perfect environment for them, We spend most of the day wearing shoes that are often warm and damp.
+Plus, the epidermis of the foot contains a particularly high amount of keratin – a protein that skin fungi feed on.

 Risk factors

-Certain risk factors can increase the risk of athlete's foot.
-These are the main ones:
+Certain risk factors can increase the risk of athlete’s foot:

 • Particularly sweaty feet